Home

 Maria's Question: I have been separated for about 10 months and I am ready to file for divorce.
 I don't know where my husband currently lives, and I have absolutely no contact with his friends and family.
 How do I have him served with the divorce summons if I don't know where he is?

-Brette's Answer: You will need to ask the court for permission to do service by publication most likely.
+Brette's Answer: If your husband can't be found there are alternative methods of service available.
+You will need to ask the court for permission to do service by publication most likely.
 Each state has its own specific requirements for this - you publish the notice in a paper chosen by the court.
+You can then be able to move forward with the divorce without him.
 Good luck.

 How do I get started with the service by publication?